Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Preliminaries

 For a class of maps $\Sigma$, we define

 By \cite[Lemma 2.2.37]{ABFJ:GT}, for any acyclic class $\cA$, we have

 The class $\coim \cA= \cA\cap \Surj$ is always acyclic since it is an intersection of two acyclic classes.
 It is called the {\it epigenic part} of $\cA$.
 An acyclic class is called {\it epigenic} if $\cA = \coim\cA$.
 Equivalently, $\cA$ is epigenic if and only if $\cA\subseteq \Surj$, if and only if there exists a class $\Sigma$ of surjections such that $\cA = \Sigma\ac$.
-The class $\im \cA = \cA \cap \Mono$ however is not acyclic in general (it an extended Grothendieck topology in the sense of \cite{ABFJ:GT}).
+The class $\im \cA = \cA \cap \Mono$ however is not acyclic in general, it is an extended Grothendieck topology (\cref{def:GT}), see \cite[Lemma 3.1.8]{ABFJ:GT}.
 Its acyclic completion $\cA\mono:=\im \cA\ac$ is called the {\it monogenic part} of $\cA$.
 An acyclic class is called {\it monogenic} if $\cA = \cA\mono$ or, equivalently, if there exists a class $\Sigma$ of monomorphism such that $\cA = \Sigma\ac$.